faruk-ahmad/salary-prediction-streamlit-app/README.md

 ```bash
 streamlit run app.py
 ```
-After running the command, if there is no error, open the generated localholst link in browser to use the application.
+After running the command, if there is no error, open the generated localhost link in browser to use the application.

 ## Credits